Skip to content

 Defining Maps

-You can define a map using square brackets [:] or curly braces {}.
+Define a map using square brackets [:] or curly braces {}.

 groovy